Newsletter - February 2021

 Sump Pumps: OSD does not allow connection of sump pumps, roof drains, or foundation drains to the public sewer system.

-Non Sewer-Friendly Items: Please do not flush dental floss, rags, sanitary wipes or flushable wipes.
-Flushable wipes are responsible for 93% of blockages in private sewer lines from your property and public lines in the street.
-These items can cause blockages in sewer lines.
-PROPERTY OWNERS ARE RESPONSIBLE FOR THE SEWER LINE FROM THE HOME/BUILDING TO THE SEWER MAIN IN THE STREET.
+Non-Sewer-Friendly Items: Please do not flush dental floss, rags, sanitary wipes or flushable wipes.
+Flushable wipes are responsible for 93% of blockages in private sewer lines from your property to the public sewer lines in the street.
+These items can cause blockages in sewer lines which could lead to overflows.

-Ogunquit Sewer District
+Ogunquit Sewer District Board of Trustees & Staff